Roaming: Using a mobile phone in the EU

 As part of their fair use policy, your operator can monitor and check your roaming use over a 4 month period.
 If, during this period, you have spent more time abroad than at home AND your roaming use exceeds your domestic use, your operator may contact you and ask you to clarify your situation.
 You will have 14 days to do so.

-• €0.022 per minute of voice calls made
+• €0.019 per minute of voice calls made

-• €0.004 per text message
+• €0.003 per text message

 Roaming for cross border workers

 If you work in one EU country and live in a different one, you can choose a mobile operator in either country and roam using a SIM card either from the country where you live or from the country where you work.
-The fair use policy applies: as long as you connect at least once a day to your domestic operator's network, it will count as a day of presence in the country where you have your contract (even if you go abroad again the same day).
+The fair use policy still applies: as long as you connect at least once a day to your domestic operator's network, it will count as a day of presence in the country where you have your contract (even if you go abroad again the same day).

 Can I roam while travelling by ship or plane?